seonglae/post-template/README.md

 ## Overview

 The project bundles Distill components, transforms, and helpers written in TypeScript.
 Vite handles building to the `public` directory and Vitest runs the tests.
 A command line tool (`distill-render`) is provided to render articles statically using JSDOM.
 Another utility (`distill-archive`) reads the front matter of existing HTML articles and generates a styled archive page.
+The archive is also created automatically during the build process.

 ### Repository Structure